 It’s the strength of the virus that increases, not our vulnerability.
 Because of this, it’s wise to take vitamin C to avoid catching them.
 After all, if they’re strong, your immune system needs extra energy to fight them.

 These myths about your body get in the way of taking care of ourselves.
-Because of this, it’s necessary for us to talk about them so we can discover what is true.
+Because of this, it’s necessary for us to talk about them in order for us to discover what is actually true.

-When we dispel these myths, we get a little closer to a healthy lifestyle.
+When we dispel these myths, we get a little closer to the truth about a healthy lifestyle.
 You can count on us if you’re worried about believing similar myths.
 We’ll be happy to give you answers.